radicle-dev/radicle-upstream/DEVELOPMENT.md

 Once the release PR branch is merged into master a build will be triggered on Buildkite, this will build Upstream for both Linux and macOS.
 When the build has completed you can download binaries for your platform [here][ar].
-Make sure to update the links to those binaries on the [radicle.xyz download page](https://github.com/radicle-dev/radicle.xyz/blob/julien/master/pages/downloads.html.mustache) and rebuild/deploy the website.
+Make sure to update the links to those binaries on the [radicle.xyz download page][rd] and rebuild/deploy the website.

 This is what a typical release looks like: